Back to index of games pages by Donald Sauter.

 Make yourself comfortable in a big, old raggedy circle.
 There are NO teams.

-Give everybody his own card with a batch of Passwords listed on it.
+Give everybody his own card with a list of Passwords.
 Write your name on your card, so you can use the same one in future games.

 Go round and round, each person taking a turn as Clue Giver.

 If the Guesser is right, both he and the Clue Giver receive points.
 Remember that the Clue Giver numbered the Clue Words from 5 down to 1 as he added them to the list.
-When someone guesses correctly, the guesser and the Clue Giver each get that number of points.
-Thus, both players get 5 points if the Password is guessed on the first Clue Word, 4 points if it's guessed on the 2nd Clue Word, and so forth down to 1 point if it's guessed on the 5th and final Clue Word.
-Notice that these rules discourage a certain kind of Clue Giver from giving dopey clues to yank everybody around.
+When someone guesses correctly, he and the Clue Giver each get that number of points.
+Thus, both players get 5 points if the Password is guessed on the first Clue Word; 4 points if it's guessed on the 2nd Clue Word; and so forth down to 1 point if it's guessed on the 5th and final Clue Word.
+Notice the mutual goodwill in effect here; if one were inclined to jerk everybody around with dopey clues, he's slitting his own throat.

-Whoo-wee, now we're having fun!
-Isn't it lucky I gave
+Whoo-wee!
+Isn't it lucky I gave Password another chance?

 Contact Donald Sauter: send an email; view guestbook; sign guestbook.